benkeen/generatedata/README.md

 [![Build Status](https://travis-ci.org/benkeen/generatedata.png?branch=master)](https://travis-ci.org/benkeen/generatedata)

-This is the repo for the standalone, downloadable version of beta.generatedata.com.
+This is the repo for the standalone, downloadable version of [generatedata.com](http://www.generatedata.com).

 For the userdoc and developer doc, including installation instructions, check out: http://benkeen.github.io/generatedata/

-Generally the trunk is stable, but if you're concerned about stability above all else, grab one of the tags.
-The trunk contains the latest and greatest bug fixes and changes.
+Generally the trunk is pretty stable, but if you're concerned about stability above all else, grab one of the tags.
+The trunk contains the latest and greatest changes and bug fixes.

 ## Test Coverage